eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 a validity period that is typically short, for example - several weeks.

-This implies that an attestation Provider will renew the attestation regularly during the validity period of the document .
+This implies that an attestation Provider will renew the attestation regularly during the validity period of the document[^19].
 Also, an attestation Provider MAY issue multiple attestations that are simultaneously valid but represent the same document.
 For example, a User MAY have a mobile passport on their private phone and their work phone.